putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 He and his squadmates were here to serve a purpose beyond anything he could imagine.
 The Empire -- the galaxy -- had sent him to do its will.
 He whispered his sworn oath.
 "I am a Stormtrooper, and my will is your will, and my will is to serve."

 He would have his moment.
 He already saw it in his mind, as real as the battlestation above him.
 He could feel it.
-A Rebel in his sights.
-Leveling his blaster.
-His finger squeezing the trigger without hesitation.
+He wouldn't do it for heroism.
+It would simply be his duty.
+His role in all of this.

+His mind returned to that moment he'd always envisaged. *Seeing the Rebel.
+Leveling his blaster at them.
+The feeling when he pulled the trigger ...*

 "Trooper Fedd" was still pondering the Death Star when he finally drifted off into sleep.
 He had been so enthralled that he didn't even notice the squad leader still hadn't returned.